Experiment 28 (lady with crystal ball in hand) 1907, from Camera Work, no 27, July 1909

 © Art Gallery of New South Wales Photography Collection Handbook, 2007

-Denise Mimmocchi, Photography: Art Gallery of New South Wales Collection, 2007, 59, 65 (illus.).
+Denise Mimmocchi, Photography: Art Gallery of New South Wales Collection, 'International pictorialism', pg.53-69, Sydney, 2007, 59, 65 (illus.).

 American beauty: from Muybridge to Goldin, Sydney, 2003. no catalogue numbers